RyanJTalbot/MSDS/README.md

 - Applications of Software Architecture for Big Data
 - IBM Applied Data Science Capstone (1 credit)

-Elective courses are also required to earn the degree, but allow more flexibility.
 Students must complete 9 elective credits to earn the degree, and can choose from a variety of available options.

 https://www.coursera.org/degrees/master-of-science-data-science-boulder/academics